dfinity/portal/docs/references/security/rust-canister-development-security-best-practices.md

 -   See also the [Rust security guidelines on integer overflows](https://anssi-fr.github.io/rust/04_language.html#integer-overflows).

+### Rust: Avoid floating point arithmetic for financial information

+#### Security Concern

+Floats in Rust may behave unexpectedly.
+There can be undesirable loss of precision under certain circumstances.
+When dividing by zero, the result could be `-inf`, `inf`, or `NaN`.
+When converting to integer, this can lead to unexpected results.

+#### Recommendation

+Use fixed point numbers instead.
+For example, [`rust_decimal::Decimal`](https://docs.rs/rust_decimal/latest/rust_decimal/).
+One still has to manage precision, but it is easier to reason about.

 ### For expensive calls, consider using captchas or proof of work

 #### Security Concern